 Environment Valued Environmental Receptors Rationale and Relationship to the Project Physical Project location Earthquake hazards .
-Regions II, VIII, X, XI, XII and BARMM are all classified as High (Global Facilityfor Disaster Reduction and Recovery, 2020).
+Regions I, II, III, IV-B, VI, VII, VIII, X, XI, XII, CARAGA, CAR and BARMM are all classified as High (Global Facility for Disaster Reduction and Recovery, 2020).
 Regions IV-A, V, IX and NCR are considered medium.

-Environment Valued Environmental Receptors Rationale and Relationship to the Project Earthquake-induced landslides.
-Misamis Oriental are susceptible tolandslide hazards.
+Environment Valued Environmental Rationale and Relationship to the Project Receptors Earthquake-induced landslides .
+Benguet, Oriental Mindoro, Davao del Sur, South Cotabato and Misamis Oriental are susceptible to landslide hazards.
 Volcanic eruptions.
 Active volcanoes that are within 100 km from proposed TTIs include Mt.
+Pinatubo, which is 65.13km from RTC Central Luzon- Guiguinto; Taal Volcano, which is 55.34 km and 29.06 km from RTC NCR and RTC CALABARZON, respectively; Mt.
+Isarog and Mt.
+Iriga, which is 13.86 km and 24.87 km, respectively, from RTC Pili; and Mt.
 Parker, which is 30.72 km from General Santos National School of Arts and Trade.
 Tropical cyclones .
-Region II was the most affected, with 81-106 TCs from 1953-2010.
-BARMM received thelowest number, with 1-2 TCs for the same period.
-Region VIII also experienced Haiyan in 2013.
+Region II was the most affected, with 81-106 TCs from 1953-2010, while Regions I, CAR, V and VII received about 61-80 TCs for the same period.
+Regions XI, XII and BARMM received the lowest number, with 1-2 TCs for the same period.
 Tsunami .
-Potential tsunami generators in RTC Tacloban, RTC Tagoloan, Davao Oriental Polytechnic Institute, and General Santos National School of Arts and Trades.
-Land and soil condition Construction timing is important though as rainy and windyseason impacts the soil condition.
+There is high tsunami potential in Pangasinan Technological Institute, RTC CALABARZON, Provincial Training Center Oriental Mindoro- San Teodoro, RTC Iloilo, RTC Cebu, and RTC Zamboanga Peninsula; and potential tsunami generators in RTC Tacloban, RTC Tagoloan, Davao Oriental Polytechnic Institute, and General Santos National School of Arts and Trades.
+Land and soil condition Except for RTC - Baguio which is located in a moderately sloping terrain considered to be within a moderate landslide susceptible area, all sites are located in flat areas.
+There will be only slight alteration of the terrain.
+Construction timing is important though as rainy and windy season impacts the soil condition.
 Topography and elevation Flooding.
-The TTIs most at risk for flooding include RTC Tuguegarao, RTC Tagoloan, where flooding may reach up to 1.5 meters during a 5-year return period.
-TTIs with low probability or no flooding, even a 100-year return period, include RTC - Tacloban, General Santos National School of Arts and Trades.
+The TTIs most at risk for flooding include Pangasinan Technological Institute, RTC Tuguegarao, RTC - NCR, RTC - Pili, RTC Zamboanga Peninsula, RTC Tagoloan, and Davao Oriental Polytechnic Institute, where flooding may reach up to 1.5 meters during a 5-year return period.
+RTC Central Luzon - Guiguinto is also at risk for a 1.5 m flood with a return period of 25 years.
+TTIs with medium to high (>0.5 m to >1.5 m) 100-year return period flood hazard, include RTC - Baguio, and Regional Manpower Development Center, while TTIs with low probability or no flooding, even a 100-year return period, include RTC - CALABARZON, PTC Oriental Mindoro - San Teodoro, RTC - Iloilo, RTC - Cebu, RTC - Tacloban, General Santos National School of Arts and Trades, and Northern Mindanao School of Fisheries.
 Receiving body of water Effluent from gray water will contribute to water quality of nearby receiving bodies of water.
 Quality of effluent must be ensured prior to release to receiving water.
-Ground water Regions II, X, XI, XII and BARMM depend on deep well for domestic water supply.
-Both quantity and quality of water must beensured.
+Ground water Regions I, II, III, V, VII, X, XI, XII and BARMM depend on deep well for domestic water supply.
+Both quantity and quality of water must be ensured.
 Climate change Climate change impacts include increased frequency of extreme weather events, sea level rise, rising temperatures, and extreme rainfall.
 El Niño - induced drought.
-Areas highly at risk to El Niño - induced drought include, Sultan Kudarat and Misamis Oriental.
+Areas highly at risk to El Niño - induced drought include Davao Oriental, South Cotabato, Sultan Kudarat, Misamis Oriental and Cebu.
 Rainfall change.
-Provinces included in the Project that are most at risk to projected rainfall changes are Leyte, Misamis Oriental and Sultan Kudarat.
+Provinces included in the Project that are most at risk to projected rainfall changes are Batangas, Pangasinan, Metro Manila, Bulacan, Camarines Sur, Cebu, Leyte, Misamis Oriental and Sultan Kudarat.
 The design team will further evaluate the impact of rainfall change in the design of innovation centers.